tc39/proposal-binary-ast/README.md

 2. Additional structural compression on top of the previous layer, leveraging knowledge about the nature of the format of the file and the AST (e.g., constant tables)
 3. A generic compression algorithm like gzip or Brotli.

-We expect the format to be output by existing compilers such as Babel, TypeScript, etc. and by bundlers such as WebPack, etc.
+We expect the format to be output by existing compilers such as Babel and TypeScript, and by bundlers such as WebPack.

 ### Grammar